Zampia Palaiologina: Biography

 Zampia Palaiologina was born in the late 1370s.
 The identity of her mother is unknown.
 Donald Nicol believed that she may have been part of the noble family Dermokaites.
 John W. Barker instead suggested that Zampia's mother was a westerner, perhaps from Venice, on account of her later marriage to Hilario Doria.
 The hypothesis that Zampia's mother was Venetian also stems from the previous belief that she was Manuel's daughter – if she had been, she could have been fathered during his stay in Venice from 1370 to 1373.

 Zampia was taken care of by her brother Manuel for as long as he lived.
 She married Hilario Doria in Constantinople in 1392.
 Hilario's conversion to orthodoxy, recorded in April 1392, may have taken place in connection to the marriage.
 From 1397 to the middle of 1403, Hilario was in Italy as part of a Byzantine embassy.
 Zampia did not accompany him and instead remained in Constantinople during this time.

 Children

 Zampia had at least two children with Hilario Doria, both daughters and both presumably born after Hilario's return to Constantinople in 1403.
-Hilario also had a third known daughter, Manfredina, though whether she was also a daughter of Zampia is disputed; the Prosopographisches Lexikon der Palaiologenzeit states that Zampia had three daughters but Ganchou concluded that Manfredina was probably either illegitimate or from a previous marriage.
+Hilario also had a third known daughter, Manfredina, who married John Chrysoloras, though whether she was also a daughter of Zampia is disputed; the Prosopographisches Lexikon der Palaiologenzeit states that Zampia had three daughters but Ganchou concluded that Manfredina was probably either illegitimate or from a previous marriage.